mobi-nex/adborc/README.md

 ## License

-`adborc` is licensed under the Apache License 2.0.
+AdbOrc is licensed under the Apache License 2.0.
 See [LICENSE] for more details.

 [LICENSE]: LICENSE